johnmee/johnmee.com/pages/how-to-be-a-frontend-developer.md

 Responsive design is the order of the day, as more and more people are using the web with more and more varied devices.
 An HTML grid framework makes for an important starting
-slate: they tackle some of the complexity, glitches, tedium, and repetition away from ensuring design elements render sensibly on all screen sizes and browsers.
+slate: they tackle some of the complexity, glitches, tedium, and repetition involved in ensuring design elements render sensibly on all screen sizes and browsers.
 They condense the tricks, that overcome the quirks and annoyances of the myriad platforms you need to serve, into a single reuseable launchpad.